volodymyr-lisovyi/gcp-lambda-arch-example/batch-job/README.md

 # batch job

-Example of Apache Beam SDK pipeline for real time processing
+Example of Apache Beam SDK pipeline for batch processing

 ## How to run locally
 ```